-What happens if I challenge a PCN and it is not cancelled?
+What happens if I challenge a Penalty Charge Notice (PCN) and it is not cancelled?

 If we decide not to cancel your PCN you have two options, to pay or make formal representations.
 In some cases we may ask for additional evidence, if this is the case our reply will detail what you need to do.